A starting point for understanding recovery, in the form of short lectures from Ukrainian and international experts.

 Speakers: Marjo van Schaik, Anastasiia Ponomaryova

-The project is led by UN-Habitat and funded by the Federal Ministry for Economic Cooperation and Development (BMZ) of the Federal Republic of Germany.
+The project is led by UN-Habitat and supported by the Federal Ministry for Economic Cooperation and Development (BMZ) of the Federal Republic of Germany.